mathewsanders/Tally-Walker/README.md

 //  (probability: 0.5, element: "☀️")]

 // Check to see what items are expected to follow a specific item
-weatherModel.itemProbabilities(after: "☀️")
+weatherModel.elementProbabilities(after: "🌧")
 // Returns:
+// [(probability: 0.75, element: "🌧"),
+//  (probability: 0.25, element: "☀️")]

+weatherModel.elementProbabilities(after: "☀️")
+// Returns:
 // [(probability: 0.75, element: "☀️"),
-//  (probability: 0.25, element: "🌧")]

-weatherModel.itemProbabilities(after: "🌧")
-// Returns:
-// [(probability: 0.75, element: "🌧"),
-//  (probability: 0.25, element: .unseenItems)]
+//  (probability: 0.25, element: .unseenTrailingItems)]
 //
+// `.unseenTrailingItems` is an element, which instead of representing an
-// `.unseenItems` is a marker to say that the sequence continues but, based
+// item, is a marker that indicates that the sequence continues but, based
 // on the sequences we have observed, we don't know what items come next

 ````